ministryofjustice/prisoner-content-hub/ansible/README.md

 Managing Users
 ---------------

-All user are now defined in `group_vars/all.yml`
+All users are now defined in `group_vars/all.yml`

 Documentation for the role used to manage this can be found here https://github.com/singleplatform-eng/ansible-users

 There are currently 3 groups:

  - `admin`, For WebOps in the Digital Studio
- - `studio`,  For developement teams in the Digital Studio
+ - `studio`,  For development teams in the Digital Studio
- - `dxc`, For external DXC staff who will use the bounce box ssh tunneling
+ - `dxc`, For external DXC staff who will use the bounce box ssh tunnelling

 To apply the changes run the `site.yml` playbook as above, you can scope to the `users` tag to speed things up if you like.